 Whaa…?
 Did I (and every professional film critic, who all praised it to the skies) see a different movie?
 “Bombs can’t fall in zero gravity” and other whiny horseshit was being hollered by pedantic dweebs as they flung themselves on their racecar beds in despair.
 (Sound doesn’t travel in space either, but everyone wants to hear those engines, lasers, and explosions, don’t they?
 Yes, you too, Neckbeard.
 Remember, it’s a fantasy.)

 Many of the complaints seemed to be along the lines of it didn’t “feel like” a Star Wars movie.
 “It’s too different” these guys pouted, and I’ll bet you a frosty mug of blue milk a lot of them were the same chinless wonders who bitched that The Force Awakens was “too much of the same.”
 Also, everyone seemed want Snoke to have some kind of awesome backstory, and everyone wanted Rey’s parents to be some kind of noteworthy figures.
 Well, guess what?
 Fuck ‘em, says The Last Jedi.
 None of that turns out to be important to the story as it barrells forward.
 Despite the (admittedly handy) existence of Wookieepdia, not every character needs an elaborate backstory, and not every character has to have family ties with other characters.
 (I suppose Kylo could be lying about Rey’s kin, but I hope not.)
 The Star Wars galaxy is a little too small as it is.
+And they hated Rose, mostly for stopping Finn’s self-sacrifice.
+I sort of see their point, but a Star Wars “good guy/girl” can’t be selfish, short-sighted and a little dense?
+They all have to be noble heroes?
+How boring.

 The other major source of pissing and moaning was the characterization of Luke Skywalker, which I thought was the film’s masterstroke.
 In The Last Jedi, Luke has become a Yoda figure — a wild-eyed, disillusioned hermit, who believes to the core of his being that he is a catastrophic failure (echoing Yoda’s Revenge of the Sith line “into exile, I must go” after failing to stop the Emperor).
 This was a nice piece of work by Johnson, and performed beautifully by Mark Hamill (who was snubbed by the Oscars in the Supporting Actor category, if you ask me.)
 But evidently, Luke wasn’t enough like the old “Expanded Universe Luke” for some naysayers, clutching their pearls in high dudgeon.
 Based on the decent-sized amount I’ve read myself back in the day, a good chunk of the original EU was uninspired, juvenile, color-by-numbers garbage.
 Seriously, I’ve never read anything as badly written as some of that shit.
 I don’t care what the upcoming stand-alone Han Solo movie does, it will never be as clunky and stilted as Ann C. Crispin’s version of the Solo origin story.
 I loved the fact that The Force Awakens had Han return to his roots as a shady, second-rate smuggler and made Leia a boots-on-the-ground Resistance general.
 The EU’s choice?
 Make them a boring old married couple dealing with the bureaucracy of the “New Republic.”
 And the EU’s Luke Skywalker was a dull plaster saint with nothing truly interesting about him.
 That’s what people wanted?